deibhaid/lTerm2/docs/TERMINAL_CORE_SCOPE.md

 ## Terminal Core Scope & Dependencies

-Goal: identify the Objective-C/C components that form iTerm2’s terminal engine so we can extract them into a platform-neutral library for the GTK shell.
+Goal: identify the Objective-C/C components that form the upstream terminal engine so we can extract them into a platform-neutral library for the GTK shell.

 ### 1. Major Functional Areas
 | Area | Key Files | Responsibility | Direct AppKit Usage? | Notes |